vanzll/vanzll.github.io/_pages/about.md

 - *2024.07*  &nbsp;🎉🎉 I joined Centre for Frontier AI Research, A*STAR (Singapore) as a research intern.
 Excited to explore interesting topics!
 - *2024.05*  &nbsp;🎉🎉 One invention patent is officially granted.
 - *2023.12*  &nbsp;🎉🎉 As tech co-founder, I co-founded enterprise "Metasequoia Intelligence" based in Shenzhen, China.
-- *2021.09*  &nbsp;🎉🎉 Happy to be awarded *Zhejiang Guolong Inspirational Scholarship* and *Diligentia Bowen Scholarship* to support my undergraduate studies.
+- *2021.09*  &nbsp;🎉🎉 Happy to be awarded *Zhejiang Guolong Inspirational Scholarship* and *Diligentia Bowen Scholarship* to support my undergraduate studies in CUHK(SZ).
 - *2019.09*  &nbsp;🎉🎉 I am lucky to achieve the 1-st prize in *Chinese Mathematics Olympics (CMO) - province round* and really happy to have this challenging but exciting experience.